open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/emt-update-guide.md

 ### Automatic Reboot

     Once the update has completed, the EMT provisioned node will automatically reboot into the updated EMT image.

-- Upon successful boot, verify that the system is running correctly with the new image:
+- After a successful boot, confirm that the system is operating properly with the new image:

   ```bash
   sudo bootctl list
   ```

-### Check the details of the updated image:
+### Review the specifics of the updated image:

   ```bash
   cat /etc/image-id